FuelLabs/fuels-ts/apps/docs/src/guide/contracts/variable-outputs.md

 When your contract invokes any of theses functions, or if it calls a function that leads to another contract invoking theses functions, you need to add the appropriate number of Output Variables.

-This is can be done as shows the following example:
+This can be done as shown in the following example:

 <<< @/../../docs-snippets/src/guide/contracts/transaction-parameters.test.ts#variable-outputs-1{ts:line-numbers}